 - 31 July: Final date for employers to make claims for the period to 30 June 2020.

-- 1 August: From this date the level of the grant employers can claim from the Government will progressively reduce.
+- 1 August: The level of the grant employers can claim from the Government begins to progressively reduce.
 Although 80% of furloughed employees’ wages can still be claimed up to a cap of £2,500 for hours not worked, employers must pay employer NICs and pension contributions even if the employee is fully furloughed.
 The ability to reclaim these items ends.
 Employers must pay employees for hours worked, plus NI and pension payments in the usual way.

 - 1 September: The amount of Government grant that can be claimed reduces to 70% of wages, subject to a cap of £2,187.50, for the hours that the employee does not work.
 The employer must pay 10% to make up the shortfall and ensure the employee still receives the 80% up to a cap of £2,500 plus employers’ NI and pension contributions.